MNansensu/CN/README.md

-# Change any file to number
+# Change any name file to number

 - Just for clean.